sitespeedio/sitespeed.io/docs/_posts/2018-10-10-sitespeed.io-7.5.md

 * Chrome in some case(s) generates a HAR with broken timings that caused sitespeed.io to log error and not being able to collect timings per domain [#2159](https://github.com/sitespeedio/sitespeed.io/issues/2159).
 Fixed by [#2160](https://github.com/sitespeedio/sitespeed.io/pull/2160).

 * We updated to PageXray 2.4.0 that correctly pick up mime types for video/audio/xml and pdf (that was missed before).

+* Updated to [Coach 2.3.0](https://github.com/sitespeedio/coach/blob/master/CHANGELOG.md) that fixes so that the CSS advice never can be a negative score.

 * Fixed the bug that made us show wrong video/screenshot on page summary[#2169](https://github.com/sitespeedio/sitespeed.io/pull/2169).
 Before we always showed the first screenshot/video.
 Now we show the median pick (so it correlates to the right waterfall and metrics tab).